 You then get the standard six, seven, eight, nine iron, as well as a pitching and sand wedge.
-The set also comes with a driver, three wood, and quality putter.
+The set also comes with a driver, three wood, and a quality putter.

 Basically, it features everything you could want from a set, including the technology you just don’t find from the off-brand sets.
-Titanium heads on the woods that produce lots of distance, and high-end shafts that produce the perfect weight/flex balance that most women golfers will benefit from.
+Titanium heads on the woods produce lots of distance, and high-end shafts that produce the perfect weight/flex balance that most women golfers will benefit from.

 Finally, the bag was lightweight and ergonomic, made to be easy to carry even during long eighteen-hole rounds.
 All great stuff for buyers who are looking for a quality set of clubs to get started in the world of golf.

 The only downside is the same complaint I noticed on the men’s Stata set.
 The hybrids produce distances more similar to a high fairway wood than a long iron.
 This certainly isn’t a deal-breaking con, but it does make distance control a little bit challenging.

 The set is also a little bit pricey, which is something budget buyers will want to be mindful of.